linuxfandudeguy/berm/README.md

 - **Browser-Based Execution:** Run Docker images directly in your browser without the need for local Docker installation.
 - **Compatibility:** Supports a variety of Docker images, allowing for flexible usage scenarios.
-- **Lightweight:** Efficiently runs terminal applications without the overhead of a full Docker environment.

 ## Contributing